JOSHCLUNE/LeanHammer/README.md

 If you skip the `lake build` step, the hammer components will be compiled the first time you import the hammer.

-### Note for M4 Macs
+### Note for Macs

-If you are using a new Mac with an M4 chip, Zipperposition may not work out of the box.
-To test this, in the top folder, try this:
+If you are using a Mac with an Apple silicon chip, Zipperposition may not work out of the box.
+To test this, try this from the top folder of your project:
 ```
   .lake/packages/auto/.lake/build/zipperposition-bin-macos-big-sur.exe --version
 ```